Dotz0cat/walld/README.md

 ## Installation

-It is available on the Arch AUR and the Gentoo guru overlay.
+It is available on the Arch AUR, the Gentoo guru overlay, and the Freebsd ports collection.

 find it under

 `walld`

 `app-misc/walld`

+`deskutils/walld`

 Walld can also be installed by makefile